Associate Degree Nursing General Information

 - Inquiry is the act of questioning and seeking new knowledge.

 Follow the links below for more information on the following:

 For questions before applying for a program, please contact the Health Sciences Division Office.

 Redding, CA 96001

 Maintaining Contact with Health Sciences

-We here in the Health Sciences programs have found that the most reliable method of communication with persons on our Wait Lists or applicants to our programs is through email.
-Therefore, if you are on one of our Wait Lists or interested in any of our programs, please make sure that we have your current contact information -- especially email address -- by filling out our online Contact Information Change Form.
+We here in the Health Sciences programs have found that the most reliable method of communication with applicants to our programs is through email.
+Therefore, if you have applied to any of our programs, please make sure that we have your current contact information -- especially email address -- by filling out our online Contact Information Change Form.